prashu316/Neural-Style-Transfer/README.md

 Tensorflow and Keras

 ## Dataset Details
-Consists of only 2 images, a base image and a style image
+Consists of only 2 images, a base image and a style image but requires a pretrained image classifier

 ## Outputs
 Base image: